guttih/sheller/README.md

  - **Frame** type *frame* to create a function that prints a framed text to the terminal.
  - **Menu** Type *menuOptions* to create a bash script menu, allowing the user to select text options using the up and down arrow keys.
  - **Creating functions**
-    - type *func* to create a new function with comments
+    - type *function* to create a new function with comments
-    - type *func_1* to create a new function which accepts one parameter
+    - type *function 1 argument* to create a new function which accepts one parameter
-    - type *func_2* to create a new function which accepts two parameter
+    - type *function 2 arguments* to create a new function which accepts two parameter
-    - type *func_3* to create a new function which accepts three parameter
+    - type *function 3 arguments* to create a new function which accepts three parameter
  - **coloring text** Type *TextColors* to change the color of printed terminal text.
  - **help** Type *printHelp* To  create a help function for your bash script.
  - **Validate bash parameters** Type *parseOptions* to create a function for validating if parameters given to your bash script are correct.
  - **Does user have superuser privileges** Type *IsSuper* to check if user has superuser privileges(root).
+ - **Disk snippets**
+   - **Does file or directory exist**
+     - type *File exists* to check if a file is found
+     - type *Dir exists* to checks if a directory is found
+   - **List files or directories**
+     - type *List files* to list or iterate files in a directory
+     - type *List files recursive* Iterate files in directory recursively
+     - type *List dirs* to list or iterate directories in directory
+ - **Search for an string within an array** type *arrayContains* Searches for an string within an array of strings.

 ## Usage example